Kretzler-Lab/miktmc-uploader-pipeline/README.md

 # miktmc-uploader-pipeline
-This repository holds the scripts that connect with the REDCap and HALOLink APIs and update image metadata.
+This repository holds the scripts that connect with the REDCap and HALOLink APIs to update image metadata.